Nosto/wiki-docs/implementing-nosto/advanced-implementation/accessing-state-with-selectors.md

 # Accessing state with selectors

-In Nosto, accessing the app state is simple. `useAppState` hook provides you full access to the entire application state.
+`useAppState` hook provides you full access to the entire application state.

 {% code title="State example" %}
 ```jsx